bioinformed/glu-genetics/doc/user_manual/categorical.rst

 010           ALASKA
 ===== ======= ========= ====== ========== ========

-which now includes variables for for each non-missing value in the input file SEX column.
+which now includes variables for each non-missing value in the input file SEX column.
 The default prefix (SEX\_) is used based on the name of the categorical variable.

 To avoid the creation of an indicator variable for "?", the command::